InsightMath Teacher Guide

 Overview

-InsightMath is a new K–6 core math curriculum developed by the creators of ST Math.
-While it builds on the same philosophy of encouraging productive struggle and self-generated solutions, InsightMath is a completely new product—designed specifically for today’s classrooms.
+Building on the philosophy of productive struggle and self-discovery, InsightMath is a completely new curriculum designed for today’s classrooms.

-As part of the launch, we created a Teacher Guide in both digital and print formats.
-Our goal was to deliver a cohesive, user-friendly experience across platforms that supports lesson planning and classroom instruction.
+For the launch, we created a Teacher Guide in digital and print formats to provide a consistent, easy-to-use experience that supports lesson planning and teaching.

 Understanding the Landscape